 Adviser owners who are looking to sell their businesses or create some form of succession, are on the rise.
-There are a number of consolidation groups in the marketplace, although for most Financial Planning businesses I work with, they’re not a great fit.
+There are a number of consolidation groups in the marketplace, although for most Financial Planning for businesses I work with, they’re not a great fit.

-If you don’t want to sell to a consolidator, then you either have to find another Financial Planning business that is buying (and there are more and more of those out there), or create your own succession plan.
+If you don’t want to sell to a consolidator, then you either have to find another Financial Planning for business that is buying (and there are more and more of those out there), or create your own succession plan.